flash62au/WiTcontroller/README.md

       BATTERY If Battery full, BATTERY_CONVERSION_FACTOR should be: 1.69 (10014)

     Let it run for a while.
-    d) Note one of the recommend values (it will vary a bit) and enter it into the define in your config_buttons.h
+    d) Note one of the recommended values (it will vary a bit) and enter it into the define in your config_buttons.h
     e) Re-upload code and connect to a server
     f) Confirm that the battery reads 100% (repeat if not)
-    g) Run the WiTcontroller on battery for few hours and confirm the battery level is droping at an expected rate. (adjust the conversion factor if not.)
+    g) Run the WiTcontroller on battery for few hours and confirm the battery level is droping at an expected rate.
+       (adjust the conversion factor if not.)

 *To show the calculated percentage*, set the following to ``true`` The default is ``false``.